IBM-Cloud/Kitura-Starter/README.md

 Once deployment to Bluemix is completed, you should access the route assigned to your application using the web browser of your choice.
 You should see the Kitura welcome page!

-Note that the [Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of BluePic to Bluemix.
-This buildpack is currently installed in the following Bluemix regions: US South, United Kingdom, and Sydney.
+Note that the [IBM Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of this app to Bluemix.
+This IBM Bluemix buildpack for Swift is currently installed in the following Bluemix regions: US South, United Kingdom, and Sydney.

 ### Using the Cloud Foundry command line
 You should have the Cloud Foundry command line installed on your system and you should be already logged on to Bluemix before you attempt the following steps.